Home Blog Page 50

 You’re a Non-Smoker or Plan on Quitting

 Due to the risks associated with smoking, persons seeking tummy tuck surgery must be tobacco-free approximately six weeks before and after the procedure.
-That’s because smoking disrupts blood flow and lowers oxygen delivery to your body tissues, which may complicate wound healing post-op.

 Most surgeons perform urine tests to ascertain the levels of tobacco or nicotine in your body.
 They will often not risk performing its surgery if you’re an active smoker.